cyclr/docs/pages/connector-authentication/CiviCRM.md

 # CiviCRM Setup

-You need the following details to setup the **CiviCRM** connector in Cyclr:
+The following details are required from  Civi CRM to setup the **CiviCRM** connector in Cyclr:

-- Your CiviCRM Base URL (It will be provided by Civi CRM when opening your account).
+- CiviCRM Base URL (It will be provided by Civi CRM when opening your account).
-- Your CiviCRM API Key (It will be provided by Civi CRM when opening your account).
+- CiviCRM API Key (It will be provided by Civi CRM when opening your account).

 ### Cyclr Setup

 When installing a **CiviCRM** Connector within Cyclr, enter the following values:

-**Base Url**: Your CiviCRM account URL.
+**Base Url**: The CiviCRM account URL.

-**API Key**: Your CiviCRM API Key.
+**API Key**: The CiviCRM API Key.